nezaboodka/reactronic/introduction.md

 only in case of `email` field change, but not `name` field change.

-It is possible to define on-demand cached computations.
+Here is an example of on-demand cached computation:
-Computed result is reused until source data, which is depends on, is changed.
-For example:

 ``` typescript
 class Demo extends ObservableObject {